ThanhKien00/reactive-spring-in-practice/README.md

 programs are usually reactive_" - Gerad Berry.

 ## Reactive Streams
-The _Reactive Streams_ specification can be summed up by four interface definitions:
+The _Reactive Streams_ aims to provide a standard for asynchronous stream processing with nonblocking backpressure.
+Its specification can be summed up by four interface definitions:

 - **Publisher**: Provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its Subscriber.
 The Publisher interface declares a single method, subscribe(), through which a Subscriber can subscribe to the Publisher.
 ```java
 public interface Publisher<T> {
     void subscribe(Subscriber<? super T> subscriber);
 }
 ```

-- **Subscriber**:
+- **Subscriber**: Once a Subscriber has subscribed, it can receive events from the Publisher.
+Those events are sent via methods on the Subscriber interface.
+The first event that
+Subscriber will receive is through a call to onSubscribe().
 ```java
 public interface Subscriber<T> {
     void onSubscribe(Subscription sub);